Why Start This Blog?

 Because I am one.
 For those not familiar with the term, its just a statement of being of mixed heritage – commonly a blend of various European peoples and a healthy dashing of a variety of Aboriginal peoples.
 Often leaving the amount of each as a bit of guesswork.

-For Canadian Politics & other Hot Topics that are occurring in Canada, look under the tab “Political Barking”
+For Canadian Politics & other Hot Topics that are occurring in or related to Canada, look under the tab “Political Barking”

 All of my writings will be together under “Rua’s Rambles”